Hartheim killing centre: Hartheim T4 staff

-Kochan and at least 14 others employees involved in an amateur scheme to using fraudulent letters to enrich themselves.
+Kochan and at least 14 others employees were involved in an amateur scheme to use fraudulent letters to enrich themselves.
 In August 1942, Kochan was arrested by the Gestapo for embezzlement.
 He had used forged papers to impersonate a police officer and to enrich himself.
 He and his accomplices had used various forged documents to obtain special privileges, including free travel on the railroad and free deck chairs at the beach.
 Kochan also used the papers to convince Jews that he could get them exit visas for money.
 All of these things posed the threat of exposing the operation.

 Kochan was not allowed to defend himself during his trial and the judges could not ask questions.
 He was sentenced to death on 10 February 1943.
 Kochan, 35, was guillotined at Plötzensee Prison on 16 March 1943.

 Those chiefly responsible for recruiting the lower-ranking staff, according to witness statements, were the two Gau inspectors, Stefan Schachermayr (1912–2008) and Franz Peterseil (1907–1991), as well as Adolf Gustav Kaufmann (1902–1974), head of the inspection department of the T4 central office in Berlin.